Insertion space in repulsive active matter

 As there are no analytical relations (on the lattice) in $d=2$ we here only perform off-lattice simulations \footnote{A straightforward way of numerically implementing a two-dimensional repulsive RTP (lattice) model is the four-direction RTP model introduced in \cite{Pietrangeli2024}}.
-The dynamics of RTPs and AOUPs are, respectively, \eqref{eq:DynamicsEq} and \eqref{eq:DynamicsEqAOUP} with $d=2$.
 In higher dimensions the determination of the IS is nontrivial.
-Here we develop a conceptually simple and efficient voxel-based algorithm to determine the IS quantities, which is straightforward to parallelize and also extend to higher dimensions (see Appendix \ref{app:2Dalgorithm}).
+Here we develop a conceptually simple and efficient voxel-based algorithm to determine the IS quantities, which is straightforward to parallelize and also to extend to higher dimensions (see Supplemental Material for the algorithm and benchmark test).
 In short, our algorithm partitions the space into voxels of side length $l << V^{1/2}$ and removes voxels inside the exclusion zones of particles.
-If implemented naively (comparing each voxel with every particle) the algorithm is incredibly slow, to avoid this we only check the voxels surrounding the particles and leverage the symmetry of the sphere and cube, greatly improving the complexity and attainable resolution (Fig. \ref{fig:algorithmParticle}).
-We show the convergence of our method in (Fig. \ref{fig:algorithmConvergence}).
+If implemented naively (comparing each voxel with every particle) the algorithm is incredibly slow, to avoid this we only check voxels surrounding the particles and leverage the symmetry of the $d-$dimensional cube, greatly improving the computational complexity and attainable resolution.
 Whilst exact algorithms based on voronoi constructions exist \cite{Sastry1997,Sastry1998,Specht2015}, they are not as easy to implement and to extend to higher dimensions \cite{Dwyer1993}.